FRC-Team-620/FRC-Team-620.github.io/landing.md

 				<header class="major">
 					<h3>Programming</h3>
 				</header>
 				<p>The programming team's job is to put the robot that design and fabrication have built into action.
-Using tools like Java and GitHub, we code the movement of robot mechanisms, autonomous routines, and driver input.
+Using tools like Java and GitHub, they code the movement of robot mechanisms, autonomous routines, and driver input.
 The programming team is a great way to learn the many ways in which code can be applied and about software development in the real world while working with experienced mentors.</p>
 			</div>
 		</div>
 	</section>